 Am I eligible to transfer my UK pension to my super?

 According to the Australian Taxation Office (ATO), you’ll generally need to take into account both the Australian and UK rules for any transfer.
-The ATO suggests there are three key criteria for moving your UK pension funds into your superannuation account while minimising fees and tax:
+The ATO says there are certain conditions that must be met before your Australian super fund can accept your UK pension funds:

-- You must be under 75 years at the time
+- You must be under 75 years old at the time.

 - You must meet the Australian ‘work test’ if you are aged between 65 and 74.
-The ATO has more details about the ‘work test’ available on its website.
+This requires you to work at least 40 hours within 30 consecutive days in a financial year.

-- The maximum UK pension balance you can transfer using the Australian superannuation non-concessional contributions bring-forward rule is $300,000, based on figures for the 2018-19 financial year.
+- If you are 64 years of age or less, the maximum UK pension balance you can transfer is $300,000 (three times the non-concessional contributions cap, based on figures for the 2020-21 financial year).

 You may also want to consider that, as outlined on the UK Government website, ‘accessing benefits (directly or indirectly) before the age of 55 will result in a liability to UK tax charges in all but the most exceptional circumstances’.